Junior-moraba/Daft/README.md

 - In NLG.java there is a main method which takes user input
 - will ask what type of summary required.
 - type 1: group summary.
 All the summaries grouped into one
 - type 2: individual summary.
-User will then be presented with different options of individual summaries availabe
+User will then be presented with different options of individual summaries availabe.
+(This messages are in a class called Messagecollection)
 - each of this will be sent to the sentence planner
 - Then to the linguistic realisers
 - sends sentence plan to the linguistic realiser